ono-midori/ono-midori.github.io/techs/linuxmm.md

 ### Using Page Table Entry

-To navigate the page directories, three maros are provided which break up a linear address apce into its component parts. `pgd_offset()` takes an address and the `mm_struct` for the process, and returns the PGD entry that covers the requested address. `pmd_offset()` takes a PGD entry and an address, and returns the relevant PMD. `pte_offset()` takes a PMD, and returns the relevant PTE.
+To navigate the page directories, three macros are provided which break up a linear address space into its component parts. `pgd_offset()` takes an address and the `mm_struct` for the process, and returns the PGD entry that covers the requested address. `pmd_offset()` takes a PGD entry and an address, and returns the relevant PMD. `pte_offset()` takes a PMD, and returns the relevant PTE.
 The remainder of the linear address provided is the offset within the page.

 The second round of macros determine if the page table entries are present or may be used.